rachitsgh/Adventure-Time/README.md

 # parallax website
  Welcome to the Parallyx Website Project Repository! 🌟 Dive into the world of parallax scrolling with our captivating website built using HTML and CSS.
-Experience seamless navigation, modern design, and responsive layouts that adapt to any screen size.
 Feel free to explore, customize, and contribute to enhance this immersive web experience.
 Let's bring your web presence to life with Parallyx! 🚀